Birding · Fall Colors · Views · Wildflowers · Wildlife

 Flora & Fauna

-Perhaps no other area in the national lakeshore will take you through as many diverse habitats in a 0.7 mile loop trail.
+Perhaps no other area in the national park will take you through as many diverse habitats in a 0.7 mile loop trail.
 Begin your habitat adventure by following the trail located in the southeast corner of the parking lot through the foredune habitat.
 Foredunes contain many pioneer plants such as marram and little bluestem grasses and cottonwood trees.
 These plants are specially adapted to live in the dunes where moving sand sometimes partially buries or uncovers plant stems and roots.
 Although those grasses may seem hearty, they may die when stepped upon.
 Able to withstand battering by sand and wind, grasses will eventually succumb to the shade of taller plants providing the necessary soil for the oak forest that lies ahead.

 History & Background